Nerja: Public transport

+The closest airport to Nerja is Malaga-Costa del Sol Airport (AGP), which is 45 minute drive via A-7.

 Nerja is not integrated in the Málaga Metropolitan Transport Consortium.

 As well as two local bus routes, around town (from the Riú Mónica Hotel), there are buses from the top of the High Street by the Alsa ticket office to Málaga, Caves of Nerja, Frigiliana, Maro, Almuñécar, Vélez-Málaga, Torre del Mar, Granada, Córdoba, Seville, Almería and Motril.